-And then interesting on that one, if I may interrupt there is a very signal figure out legal difference between informed consent and valid consent.
+Interesting on that one, if I may interrupt there, there is a very significant legal difference between informed consent and valid consent.
 And I thought we were actually required to have valid consent.

-The will some people call it valid, some call it for court call it informed with with in certain physio you can call it verbal consent obtained informed consent obtained for what you have to be able to do is evidence that the process has taken place, particularly around the risks and that the client is aware of the risks and has actually decided to proceed.
-But the risks have been very, very clearly explained to them.
-And that's the thing that often gets missed out.
-People choose to tell them what they think they need to know.
-Now under one gallery, you have to tell them everything, including in some cases that can be risk of death, but some procedures, a few people that we work with, particularly osteopaths, we've found have had sheets that they have appendices for common risks for certain procedures, and they let the patients read those clients read those and they document it.
-So how you do it is up to you as long as you can show that you've that you have that process. final bit in here about harm is the obvious one, health and safety.
-So what we tend to say to people we work with is standing outside your clinic and risk assess the patient's journey from coming in to being in reception to being in the treatment room to being on the equipment and equipment being used on them to come in back out of the treatment room and try and do it from a patient's eyes really risk assess everything so that you've checked that you've done as much as you can to keep them from harm.
-Patients current clients are not vaping cans on a production line is sort of CERN I always say we're human beings working with human beings and things can happen.
+Well, some people call it valid, some call it informed, in fact in physio, you can call it verbal consent obtained informed consent obtained, but what you have to be able to do is evidence that the process has taken place, particularly around the risks and that the client is aware of the risks and has actually decided to proceed, but the risks have been very, very clearly explained to them.
+And that's the thing that often gets missed out, people choose to tell them what they think they need to know.
+Now under one Montgomery, you have to tell them everything, including, in some cases, there can be risk of death with some procedures, a few people that we work with, particularly osteopaths, we found, have had sheets that they have appendices for common risks for certain procedures and they let the patients read those, clients read those, and they document it.
+So how you do it is up to you as long as you can show that you have that process.
+Final bit in here about harm is the obvious one health and safety.
+So what we tend to say to people we work with is, stand outside your clinic and risk assess the patient's journey from coming in, to being in reception, to being in the treatment room, to being on the equipment and the equipment being used on them, to coming back out to the treatment room, and try and do it from a patient's eyes, really risk assess everything, so that you've checked that you've done as much as you can to keep them from harm.
+Patients, clients are not baked bean cans on a production line is what Sarah and I always say, we're human beings working with human beings and things can happen.
 If there is a claim, it will always start at the highest point.
-And what you can show you've put in place to mitigate it is what helps brings it down and helps protect your brand.
-So from that point of view, that is a bit of a whistle stop through loads of things around some of a C and a four osteopaths service.
-Now we're gonna go on with the next few things.
+And what you can show you've put in place to mitigate it, is what helps bring it down and helps protect your brand.
+So from that point of view, that is a bit of a whistle stop through loads of things around some of A, C and A for osteopaths, Sarah is now going to go on with the next few things.
 So we've covered off that code.

 Right.
-So the first thing is Sara and Sandra, were supposed to finish now but we started quite late.
+So the first thing is, Sarah and Sandra were supposed to finish now, but we started quite late.
 Are you happy to go on for a few minutes?
-That will be helpful?
-I'm not sure I'm not sure.
-Not sure all of our audience can stay because they might have two o'clock lists, but it will be kind if we could just run on for a little bit.
+That will be helpful.
+I'm not sure all of our audience can stay because they might have two o'clock lists, but it will be kind if we could just run on for a little bit.
 But before we move on to Sarah as well.
 A couple of questions.
 Simon's asked whether you could give an example of Gillick competence with regards to osteopathic practice or presumably chiropractic practice.